Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Eccentricities

 The effect of these choices on dAu collisions is more pronounced than in AuAu and can be seen in the plots of $\varepsilon_{2}\{2\}$ (top) and $\varepsilon_{3}\{2\}$ (bottom), shown in Fig. \ref{fig:dAueccs}.

 The strongest sensitivity is to the choice of entropy deposition model.
 For all parameter choices and across both $\varepsilon_{2}\{2\}$ and $\varepsilon_{3}\{2\}$, the magnitude of the eccentricities for $T_{A}T_{B}$ is larger than for $\sqrt{T_A T_B}$ scaling, with an interesting reverse ordering in $\varepsilon_{3}\{2\}$ for central events.
-This is again consistent with the simple picture shown in Fig.~\ref{fig:ReducedThicknessComparison} in which the $\sqrt{T_A T_B}$ form spreads out energy more uniformly than the linear $T_A T_B$ scaling, which tends instead to concentrate the entropy in hot spots.
+These differences in the eccentricities would lead to a different shear viscosity being extracted for both models to match the same experimental data.
 The eccentricities of the $\sqrt{T_A T_B}$ model do not have much dependence on the choice of fluctuation distribution except for very central collisions, where the log-normal distribution stays flat in $\varepsilon_{2}\{2\}$ and curves up in $\varepsilon_{3}\{2\}$ whereas the $\Gamma$ distribution leads to an upward curve in $\varepsilon_{2}\{2\}$ and levels off in $\varepsilon_{3}\{2\}$.
-These differences in the eccentricities would lead to a different shear viscosity being extracted for both models to match the same experimental data.

 A comparison of $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ from PHENIX \cite{Aidala:2017ajz} to the different scaling models and multiplicity fluctuation distributions can be seen in Fig. \ref{fig:dAueccratios} (top).
 There is some ambiguity in the comparison of the experimental data from PHENIX that is plotted versus $N_{track}$ and the initial state calculation plotted versus $dN/dy$ (see e.g for more discussion on the topic \cite{ATLAS:2021kty}).
 Here we just assume that the two quantities are the same.